Education Welfare Changes

 Please call the office before 8:30 a.m. on 01793 534710 if your child is going to be absent due to illness.
 If your child has sickness or diarrhoea, the ’48-Hour Rule’ applies.
 Please ensure that you seek medical advice if you have any concerns about your child’s health.

 What if I'm Late to Collect my Child?

 Ring the school office on 01793 534710 or email [email protected] to inform us that you will be late and give a time of your arrival.

 Please remember it is important that you bring your child to school on time and collect them on time.

 Please try to book any appointments outside school hours.
 It is really important that interruptions to your child’s learning are kept to a minimum.
 We understand that there are occasions when appointment times are out of your control.

-If you’re going on holiday or have another reason for absence you need to complete an Absence Request Form, which can be obtained from the school office.
+If you are going on holiday or have another reason for absence, you need to complete an absence request form, available from reception.
 Please be aware that you may be issued with a penalty notice of £60 per child, per parent.

 Request for Absence — Key Points for Parents

 - Request for absence during term time will not be authorised.